 Gaia was devoid of features in the beginning, but mother earth started to shape herself, bringing forth children; although at that time Gaia had no mate.
 These first children of Gaia were the ten Ourea, the mountains, Pontus, the sea, and Ouranus, the sky.
 Hesiod would state that Ouranus was brought forth specifically to bring the cover to Gaia, although he would be the first mate of Gaia.

 Gaia then started to bring forth life, mating with Ouranos, to give birth to the three original Cyclopes, the three Hecatonchires, and the twelve Titans.

 Gaia would also mate with Pontus, bringing forth other sea deities including, Ceto, Eurybia, Nereus, Phorcys, and Thaumas; and Mother Earth would also give birth to a child of Tartarus, the monstrous Typhon.

 Ouranus and the Titans

 The Second Period of Motherhood

-Ouranus would take up the mantle of first supreme god, but was insecure of his position, and so imprisoned the powerful Cyclopes and Hecatonchires in Tartarus, deep within the bowels of Gaia.
-This imprisonment would cause Gaia physical pain, and so Mother Earth would conspire with the Titans, and in particular Kronos, to overthrow their father.
+Ouranus would take up the mantle of the first supreme god, but was insecure of his position, and so imprisoned the powerful Cyclopes and Hecatonchires in Tartarus, deep within the bowels of Gaia.
+This imprisonment would cause Gaia physical pain, and so Mother Earth would conspire with the Titans, and in particular, Kronos, to overthrow their father.

 Gaia would fashion an adamantine sickle, which Kronos used to castrate Ouranus.
 The blood of Ouranus would fall onto Gaia, and so more children were born to Mother Earth, these being the Gigantes, the Erinyes, and the Meliae nymphs.